DiogoMoreira4/siaas-cli/README.md

 API info, but change the number of indentation spaces to adapt readibility: `siaas-cli api-show -S 2`

+API info, but with a colorful output: `siaas-cli api-show -C`

+API info, but with no SSL CA verification: `siaas-cli api-show -I`

 - Server:

 Show server information and currently active configurations: `siaas-cli server-show`